TrolledWoods/TrolledFuck/README.md

 ```
 Output: ``bbc``

+## Debugging
-There is one more thing, and that is the debugging symbol, '!'.
-Placing this in your code
+Placing a '!' in your code
 will make it print out the memory at that location.
 In that way, it's like running
 your code with ``*debug`` but only printing the debug information at the '!'.
+This command does nothing at all when running the program in debug mode.

 ```
 ; A program designed to show the inner workings of the strings "H" !